Simonll/jump-chain-simulation/README.md

 # jump-chain simulation algorithm

-Jump-chain simulation algorithm, inspire from Gillespie 1977, enable to sample subsitutional histories from complexe phylogenetic models, including site-interdependent models.
-The timing of the substitutions (dwelltime) is sample following a Poisson process, and nature of the substitutions is sample from the substitution process itself.
+Jump-chain simulation algorithm, inspired from Gillespie 1977, enables to sample subsitutional histories from complex phylogenetic models, including site-interdependent models.
+The timing of the substitutions (dwelltime) is sampled following a Poisson process, and the nature of the substitutions is sampled from the substitution process itself.

 ## How to install docker
 - https://docs.docker.com/get-docker/